hasauino/rrt_exploration/README.md

 ### 3.1. global_rrt_frontier_detector
 The ```global_rrt_frontier_detector``` node takes an occupancy grid and finds frontier points (which are exploration targets) in it.
 It publishes the detected points so the filter node can process.
 In multi-robot configuration, it is intended to have only a single instance of this node running.

+#### 3.1.1.
+Parameters
+ - ```~map_topic``` (string, default: "/robot_1/map"): This parameter defines the topic name on which the node will recieve the map.
+  - ```~eta``` (float, default: 0.5 meter): This parameter controls the growth rate of the RRT that is used in the detection of frontier points, the unit is in meters.
+This parameter should be set according to the map size, a very large value will cause the tree to grow faster and  hence detect frontier points faster, but a large growth rate also implies that the tree will be missing small corners in the map.